Get Involved with PMJA:

 It's strategic work you'd find meaningful

-The board is working on our 2026-2027 strategic priorities—things like building our career development ecosystem, adapting programs based on member feedback, and advocating for public media journalists.
+The board sets PMJA's strategic priorities — things like building our career development ecosystem, adapting programs based on member feedback, and advocating for public media journalists.
 If those concepts interest you, the board is where those decisions get made.

 What board service actually looks like